Moffefe/MycoBox/docs/zigbee.md

 The Zigbee page also provides firmware information and update controls for the ESP32-H2 Zigbee Controller.

-Updating the Zigbee Controller firmware is a maintenance operation and should not be confused with pairing devices.
+Updating the Zigbee Controller firmware is a maintenance operation and should not be confused with pairing or binding devices.

-Do not disconnect power while the Zigbee Controller firmware is being updated.
+Do not disconnect power while the ESP32-H2 firmware is being updated.

-Depending on the update procedure, the Zigbee network may need to be rebuilt afterwards.
+An H2 firmware update rewrites the Zigbee Controller firmware and requires the Zigbee devices to be paired again afterwards.

+After an H2 update:

+1. Wait for the Zigbee Controller to restart.
+2. Open the Zigbee network.
+3. Pair the required devices again.
+4. Refresh the paired-device list.
+5. Identify the correct endpoints.
+6. Review all MycoBox bindings.
+7. Test every controlled output.

 See: